Instructions: back to home page

 (d) neither a or b

-- A receptacle outlet must be
+A receptacle outlet must be installed

-a receptacle outlet in that space.
+outlet in that space.

 (a) 10 in.